 Small to mid-size investment advisers are registered with the state securities regulator, just like brokerages.
 You can request information about them from the NASAA website by clicking on your state and following the instructions.
 Advisers handling over $100 million per year must register with the SEC and are subject to federal regulations.
 Contact the SEC for more information about these large advisers.

 Whenever you are doing anything with large amounts of your money, make sure you do your homework.
 When planning to invest with a broker, always research the broker and firm’s CRD record.
 Ensure that they can legally do business in your state and that they do not have any unanswered complaints against them.
-Also double-check that the firm is SIPC-insured.
+Also double-check that the firm has SIPC insurance.

 If you are working with an investment adviser, be sure to look up the Form ADV and review both parts.
 Make sure you understand the fees, and check for any disciplinary actions.